inab/python-extended-json-schema-validator/README-extensions.md

   + If `unique` is a _`true`_ JSON value, the whole value in that position is used for the uniqueness check.

   + If `unique` is an array of strings, and the whole value is an object, those strings are the names of the keys whose values form the tuple to be validated.

+  + If `unique` is an object:

+    + It must have `members` key, which plays the role to describe keys to be included, as it is explained above with _`true`_ and array of strings.

+    + It could have `name` key, which gives a labelling name.

 * __Primary key values check__: When the `primary_key` attribute is declared, the values assigned in that part of the schema on a set of JSON contents must be unique, and can be referenced by _foreign keys_.
 The check includes all the loaded JSON contents.
 Its behaviour is similar to `unique` extension (there are several examples inside [test-data](test-data)):

   + If `primary_key` is a _`true`_ JSON value, the whole value in that position is used for the uniqueness check.

   + If `primary_key` is an array of strings, and the whole value is an object, those strings are the names of the keys whose values form the tuple to be validated.

+  + If `primary_key` is an object:

+    + It must have `members` key, which plays the role to describe keys to be included, as it is explained above with _`true`_ and array of strings.

+    + It could have `name` key, which gives a referencing name.
+This is useful for complex documents where several parts define their own primary keys, so foreign keys scope can be narrowed to an specific primary key.

   + You can even pre-populate the list of primary key values from an external source just telling it in the YAML configuration file.
 It should have something like: